1jour1vin

 Wine rated (2025 guide) 94/100

-A fresh, intriguing nose, almost Burgundian in expression, with delicate pinot fruit.
-Voluptuous, with bewitching notes of violet and violet candy.
-On the palate, it gradually builds in intensity, with a sappy edge and dazzling freshness.
+A fresh and intriguing nose, almost Burgundian in its expression, with delicately pinot-like fruit.
+Voluptuous, it is adorned with captivating notes of violet and violet candy.
+On the palate, it gradually increases in intensity, with a sappy side and a dazzling freshness.
 2026-2040

 Yves Beck